stevenYouhana/BibleStudy_tool/README.md

 Technology being uses:
   - Java Swing (migrating to JavaFX)
   - Postgresql database
-  - looking to ustilise an online API for retrieving content (verses and versions)
+  - looking to use an online API for retrieving content (verses and versions)
   - Possibility of later development for Android

 Key objectives are:
   - referencing of verses to other verses (each verse can be referenced to 0 or multiple available verses)